matt-birdnerd/Find_A_Bird/README.md

+### Find a Bird App

+## Setup Instructions

-// Database setup
+### Database setup
+Install Postgresql
     sudo apt update
     sudo apt install postgresql postgresql-contrib

-// Log into postgresql
+Log into postgresql

     sudo -u postgres psql

-// Create a user for the scripts to use
+Create a user for the scripts to use

     CREATE USER find_a_bird WITH PASSWORD 'secure_password_goes_here';